Limited availability. Q4 slots filling now ·

 1. Never skimp on development.
 Cheap developers create tech debt that costs you 2-3x later.

 3. Always test.
-Shipping bugs to users costs 10x more to fix than catching them before launch.
+Shipping bugs to users costs roughly 10x more to fix than catching them before launch.

 4. Always keep a buffer.
 Scope creep is inevitable.
 Save 15-20% for unknowns.